Iron Ring: Presentation ceremony

 The Ritual of the Calling of an Engineer is the ceremony where graduating engineers participate in the "calling," and receive their Iron Rings.
 The ritual is intended to invoke the moral, ethical and professional commitment of an engineer, with the ring provided as a reminder of this obligation.
 The ceremonies are private affairs with no publicity.
 Invitations to attend are extended to local engineering alumni and professional engineers by those who are scheduled to participate.
 Some universities extend an invitation to witness the ceremony to anyone in the engineering profession; however, engineers that have not undergone the ritual are not permitted to participate in it.
 Some graduating engineers choose to receive a ring passed on from a relative or mentor, giving the ceremony a personal touch.

 The rings are given during the ceremony held at individual universities, each assigned one of 28 camps of the Corporation of the Seven Wardens.
 Because iron deteriorates turning the finger black and making the ring fit more loosely, all camps except Toronto have stopped conferring rings made of iron and have switched to stainless steel rings.
-At the Toronto camp, the individual ceremonies held at the University of Toronto, Toronto Metropolitan University, the University of Ontario Institute of Technology, and York University continue to provide recipients with a choice of rings made of iron or stainless steel.
+At the Toronto camp, the individual ceremonies held at the University of Toronto, Toronto Metropolitan University, Ontario Tech University, and York University continue to provide recipients with a choice of rings made of iron or stainless steel.

 Similar practices

 Based upon the success of the Iron Ring in Canada, a similar program was created in the United States, where the Order of the Engineer was founded in 1970.
 The organization conducts similar ring ceremonies at a number of U.S. colleges, in which the recipient signs an "Obligation of the Engineer" and receives a stainless steel Engineer's Ring (which, unlike the Canadian Iron Ring, can be smooth and not faceted).
 The first such ceremony occurred on June 4, 1970, at the Cleveland State University under the supervision of Lloyd Chancy.

-The NTH Ring is a ring awarded by the Norwegian University of Science and Technology, to graduates of their Masters of Science in architecture or engineering programs.
+The NTH Ring is a ring awarded by the Norwegian University of Science and Technology, formerly Norwegian Institute of Technology (NTH), to graduates of their Masters of Science in architecture or engineering programs.